Gravitational waves from the early universe: Primordial gravitational waves

 \subsubsection{Cosmic inflation}

-For simplicity, we set here $M_p=1,c=1$.
-From the Einstein equations, \be R_{\mu\nu}-\dfrac{1}{2}R g_{\mu\nu} = T_{\mu\nu}, \ee for a FRLW spacetime, the Friedmann equations are given by Eqs.~\ref{eq:Friedmann_equations_1} and \ref{eq:Friedmann_equations_2}.
-We have decelerating expansion $\ddot{a}<0$ if the equation of state parameter is $w=p/\rho>-1/3$.
-There are two problems associated with: the horizon and flatness problems.\footnote{The horizon problem is due to the fact that the Hubble horizon grows faster than any other physical scale so that the observed CMB spectrum implies uniformity for regions that were not causally connected in the early universe.
+For simplicity, we set here $M_p=1, c=1$.
+According to the FRLW solution in Eq.~\ref{eq:budget_inflation}, we have decelerating expansion, $\ddot{a}<0$, if the equation of state parameter is $w=p/\rho>-1/3$.
+There are at least two problems associated with this solution -- the horizon and flatness problems.
+The horizon problem is due to the Hubble horizon growing faster than any other physical scale so that the observed CMB spectrum implies uniformity for regions that were not causally connected in the early universe.
 The flatness problem is about the fact that the curvature of the universe is very small today, requiring even smaller curvatures in the past and very fine-tuned initial conditions.
-For more details on these problems, see, for instance, the lecture notes on inflation \cite{Baumann:2009ds}.} Therefore, the condition $w<-1/3 $ must be satisfied by a cosmic inflation model, that took place in the universe before BBN and radiation-domination era.
+For more details on these problems, see, for instance, these lecture notes on inflation \cite{Baumann:2009ds}.
+If we want to avoid these problems, the condition $w<-1/3 $ must be satisfied.
+This can be done, for instance, in a cosmic inflation model, in which the era of inflation ($w<-1/3$) occurred before BBN and the radiation-domination era.